0rr3p/im-ts-adac/README.md

 ## Industrial Multijoint Time-Series Anomaly Detection (IM-TS-ADAC)
-This project is a heavily modified and extended fork of the time-series-autoencoder originally developed by Jules Belveze.
+This project is a heavily modified and extended fork of the time-series-autoencoder [Link Text](https://github.com/JulesBelveze/time-series-autoencoder) originally developed by Jules Belveze.

 Major modifications from the original repository include: